 The TNP collects and analyzes data on terrorist group alliance patterns within and across other groups.
 While the project is still in its early stages, it will ultimately yielding a publicly available data set, several scholarly publications, and a host of case study narratives for scholars and policymakers to improve responses to this contemporary policy problem.

 The project is supported by the U.S Department of Defense’s Minerva Research Initiative.

-- Erica Chenoweth, Co-Principal Investigator and Associate Professor, Josef Korbel School of International Studies
+- Erica Chenoweth, Co-Principal Investigator, Professor and Associate Dean for Research, Josef Korbel School of International Studies

 - Michael Horowitz, Co-Principal Investigator and Associate Professor of Political Science, University of Pennsylvania